 What if I file an amended tax return?

-If you have filed or will file an amended tax return you will need to provide UNI with a transcript obtained from the IRS that lists tax account information of the tax filer for the 2015 tax year, as well as the amended return (IRS Form 1040X) filed with the IRS.
+If you have filed or will file an amended tax return you will need to provide UNI with a transcript obtained from the IRS that lists tax account information of the tax filer for the 2016 tax year, as well as a signed 2016 amended return (IRS Form 1040X) filed with the IRS.

 How do I request a tax transcript if I have been the victim of identity theft?